ai-genie/chatgpt-vscode/README.md

 ## Other available commands

 - `Genie: Clear API Key`: Clears the API Key from VS Code [Secrets Storage](https://code.visualstudio.com/api/references/vscode-api#SecretStorage)
+- `Genie: Show conversations`: List of conversations that Genie stored after enabling conversation history setting.
+- `Genie: What's new`: See what is recently released.
+- `Genie: Start a new chat`: Start a new chat with AI.
 - `Genie: Ask anything`: Free-form text questions within conversation window.
 - `Genie: Reset session`: Clears the current session and resets your connection with ChatGPT
 - `Genie: Clear conversation`: Clears the conversation window and resets the thread to start a new conversation with ChatGPT.